LIFEHUBBER

 What readers may want to review

-Which serving path fits best, including local frameworks and API usage options.
+Which serving path matches, including local frameworks and API usage options.

 How the model size, hardware needs, and session length expectations match the intended workflow.